codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 _number, number, Fizz, number, Buzz, Fizz, number, number, Fizz, Buzz, number, Fizz, number, number, FizzBuzz_

 so perhaps we can treat it that way in our program.
-Clojure has a function called `cycle` which produces a lazy sequence that endlessly repeats a supplied pattern:
+Clojure has a function called `cycle` which lazily repeats a supplied pattern endlessly:

 ```
-user=> (take 9 (cycle [nil nil "Fizz"]))
+user=> (take 10 (cycle [nil nil "Fizz"]))
-(nil nil "Fizz" nil nil "Fizz" nil nil "Fizz")
+(nil nil "Fizz" nil nil "Fizz" nil nil "Fizz" nil)
 ```

 If we had a function that mapped over these three lazy sequences we could produce a lazily evaluated FizzBuzz implementation out of them: